 Union Leader, James Larkin dies quietly (unlike his life) in Dublin.
 In a beautiful tribute, Playwright Sean O’Casey said of Big Jim, ‘He fought for the loaf of bread as no man before him had ever fought; but with the loaf of bread, he also brought the flask of wine and the book of verse.’

-James Larkin was probably the most effective labor leaders in Irish history leading major strikes of 1907 (Belfast and Dublin), 1911, and the 1913 Dublin Lockout, a six-month ultimately failed standoff between Dublin workers and employers.
+James Larkin was probably the most effective labour leaders in Irish history leading major strikes of 1907 (Belfast and Dublin), 1911, and the 1913 Dublin Lockout, a six-month ultimately failed standoff between Dublin workers and employers.
 In 1908, he founded the Irish Transport and General Workers Union.

 Larkin who stood well over six feet tall was an excellent orator.
 O’Casey said Larkin ‘had the eloquence of an Elizabethan, fascinating to all who heard him, and irresistible to the workers.
 He was familiar with the poetry of Shakespeare, Whitman, Shelley and Omar Khayyam, and often quoted them in his speeches.’